TERP: Reliable Planning in Uneven Outdoor Environments using Deep Reinforcement Learning: Background

 \subsection{Notations, and Definitions}

 We highlight the symbols and notation we use in Table \ref{tab:symbol_defn}.
-For our formulation, we consider a differential drive robot mounted with a 3D lidar with a range of $r_{sense}$, and a $360\degree$ field of view.
+For our formulation, we consider a differential drive robot mounted with a 3D LiDAR with a range of $r_{sense}$, and a $360\degree$ field of view.
 We assume that the robot's start and goal locations are in stable regions i.e., the robot's roll and pitch angles are within a safe limit.
-For certain robot orientations, the lidar may not detect portions of the terrain since the lidar's rays can go to infinity.
-We use 2D elevation maps ($E^t(i, j)$) (from processed point cloud data) obtained from a 3D lidar. $E^t(i, j)$ contains the elevation value at different a grid locations denoted by indices $(i, j)$ (see Fig. \ref{fig:Costmap_computataion}).
-All 2D data structures in our work ($E^t, E^t_{N}, A^t, C^t$) are regarded as $n \times n$ matrices or grids with the robot located at the center.
+We use 2D elevation maps ($\mathbf{E^t}$) (from processed point cloud data) obtained from a 3D LiDAR. $E^t(i, j)$ denotes elevation value at the $(i, j)$ grid coordinate (see Fig. \ref{fig:Costmap_computataion}).
+All 2D data structures in our work ($\mathbf{E^t, E^t_{N}, A^t, C^t}$) are regarded as $n \times n$ matrices or grids with the robot located at the center.
 We transform the indices $(i, j)$ such that the robot's position corresponds to $(i, j) = (0, 0)$.
 We obtain real-world positions $(x, y)$ from indices $(i, j)$ as